pytorch/serve/examples/pt2/torch_compile_openvino/stable_diffusion/README.md

 ### Performance improvement from using `torch.compile` with OpenVINO backend

-To measure the handler `prepocess`, `inference`, `postprocess` times, make sure profiling is enabled by adding the following to the model_config.yaml file.
+To measure the handler `preprocess`, `inference`, `postprocess` times, make sure profiling is enabled by adding the following to the model_config.yaml file.

 ```
 echo "  profile: true" >> model-config.yaml